pressly/goose/README.md

-      --driver string   name of the database driver --dsn string      dataSourceName to connect to the server -e, --env string      name of the environment to use (default "development") -h, --help            help for goose
+      --driver string   name of the database driver --dsn string      dataSourceName to connect to the server -e, --env string      name of the environment to use (default "development") -h, --help            help for gander

-Use "goose [command] --help" for more information about a command.
+Use "gander [command] --help" for more information about a command.
 ```
 ## create

 Create a new SQL migration.

-    $ goose create add_some_column
+    $ gander create add_some_column
     $ Created new file: 20170506082420_add_some_column.sql

 Edit the newly created file to define the behavior of your migration.

-You can also create a Go migration, if you then invoke it with [your own goose binary](#go-migrations):
+You can also create a Go migration, if you then invoke it with [your own gander binary](#go-migrations):

-    $ goose create fetch_user_data --type=go
+    $ gander create fetch_user_data --type=go
     $ Created new file: 20170506082421_fetch_user_data.go

 ## up

 Apply all available migrations.

-    $ goose up
+    $ gander up
-    $ goose: migrating db environment 'development', current version: 0, target: 3
+    $ gander: migrating db environment 'development', current version: 0, target: 3
     $ OK    001_basics.sql
     $ OK    002_next.sql
     $ OK    003_and_again.go

 Migrate up to a specific version.

-    $ goose up --to=20170506082420
+    $ gander up --to=20170506082420
     $ OK    20170506082420_create_table.sql

 ## down

 Roll back a single migration from the current version.

-    $ goose down
+    $ gander down
-    $ goose: migrating db environment 'development', current version: 3, target: 2
+    $ gander: migrating db environment 'development', current version: 3, target: 2
     $ OK    003_and_again.go

 Roll back migrations to a specific version.

-    $ goose down --to=20170506082527
+    $ gander down --to=20170506082527
     $ OK    20170506082527_alter_column.sql

 ## redo

 Roll back the most recently applied migration, then run it again.

-    $ goose redo
+    $ gander redo
-    $ goose: migrating db environment 'development', current version: 3, target: 2
+    $ gander: migrating db environment 'development', current version: 3, target: 2
     $ OK    003_and_again.go
-    $ goose: migrating db environment 'development', current version: 2, target: 3
+    $ gander: migrating db environment 'development', current version: 2, target: 3
     $ OK    003_and_again.go

 ## status

 Print the status of all migrations:

-    $ goose status
+    $ gander status
-    $ goose: status for environment 'development'
+    $ gander: status for environment 'development'
     $   Applied At                  Migration
     $   =======================================
     $   Sun Jan  6 11:25:03 2013 -- 001_basics.sql